 - Be aware that the 1099-C is coming.
 Don’t throw it away.
 Take it to your tax preparer.

 - If there is a dispute about the amount reported on the form, contact the creditor or debt collector immediately to resolve the matter.
 Ask for a corrected 1099-C form.

-Much of the surprise element of the 1099-C cancellation of debt forms could be eliminated, say tax preparers, if all creditors and debt buyers routinely informed consumers that there could be tax ramifications when settling debts for discounted amounts.
+Much of the surprise element of the 1099-C cancellation of debt forms could be eliminated, say tax preparers, if all creditors and debt buyers routinely informed consumers that there could be tax ramifications when they settle debts for discounted amounts.

-Says Sinsley from the debt buyers group: "There is no current law that says that a debt buyer must disclose that a 1099-C would be forthcoming after the settlement of debt."
+Says Maurice, the debt buyers' attorney, “There is no current law that says that a debt buyer must disclose that a 1099-C would be forthcoming after the settlement of debt.”

-The National Taxpayer Advocate Service has cited confusion and inadequate communication about 1099-Cs in its annual report to Congress on IRS improvements needed to help consumers.
-The taxpayer advocate's office has published YouTube videos in an effort to demystify the 982 tax forms needed to claim an exemption from taxes on forgiven debt.
+The Taxpayer Advocate Service has cited confusion and inadequate communication about 1099-Cs in its annual report to Congress.
+The taxpayer advocate’s office has published YouTube videos in an effort to demystify the 982 tax form needed to claim an exemption from taxes on forgiven debt.

 Steber, from Jackson Hewitt, warns that the IRS is more advanced at tracking taxpayers’ income.
 “There is an increased likelihood that if you had one of these events that the IRS knows about it,” he says.
 “The IRS tracks it back.
 The IRS is quick to catch up with the person who, for whatever reason, left that [1099-C] off of their return.”